bananaml/potassium/README.md

 - Maintain a standard interface, to allow the code and models to compile to specialized hardware (ideally on [Banana Serverless GPUs](https://banana.dev) 😉)

 ### Stability Notes:
-- This is a v0 release using SemVer, and is not stable; the interface may change at any time.
-Be sure to lock your versions!
+Potassium uses Semantic Versioning, in that major versions imply breaking changes, and v0 implies instability even between minor/patch versions.
+Be sure to lock your versions, as we're still in v0!

 ---